-Dongtae jeon is made by warming slices of dried pollack before marinating them in a mix of salt, pepper, and clear rice wine.
+Dongtae jeon is made by warming thinly sliced dried pollack before marinating them in a mix of salt, pepper, and clear rice wine.
 After dabbing off any remaining moisture, the marinated slices are lightly coated with flour, dipped in an egg wash, and pan-fried over mid-low heat.
 Yugwonjeon on the other hand requires a bit more preparation.
-The meatball is made from mixing ground beef, tofu, garlic, and other seasoning ingredients together; the key to good yugwonjeon is making sure there is very little blood or water remaining in the meat and tofu, respectively.
+The meatball is made from mixing ground beef, tofu, garlic, and other seasoning ingredients together; the key to good yugwonjeon is making sure there is very little blood and water remaining in the meat and tofu, respectively.
 After mixing the ingredients fully together, it is rolled into small balls, lightly flattened in the palm of one’s hand, and then follows the same steps as dongtae jeon: flour, egg wash, fry!
 In order to fully cook the inside of the meatballs, keep the heat low.

 The most difficult step to wearing hanbok is correctly tying the goreum (ribbon).
 The ribbon keeps the jacket closed and in place, so it is quite important!
-While you could just make any type of ribbon or even a simple knot, doing it the proper way creates a beautiful finished image.
+While you could just make any type of ribbon or even a simple knot, doing it the proper way creates a beautifully finished image.
 To make the proper ribbon, cross the right-hand goreum over the top of the left before pulling it back up through the two to tie them together.
 At this point, place your left hand over the tie and wrap the top goreum once around your hand, down the back and up the palm.
 With your right hand, create a ribbon shape with the hanging goreum and pass it through the goreum looped over your left hand.
 After this, simply tighten and adjust to make it picture perfect.
-If you have tied the goreum correctly, there should only be about a 5-centimeter difference in the two goreum.
+If you have tied the goreum correctly, there should only be about a 5-centimeter difference in the two goreum ends.

-Families gather together on the day of Seollal, and all members will give a New Year’s bow to the elders of the family.
+After dressing in hanbok, it is only fitting to give a proper New Year’s bow.
+Families gather together on the day of Seollal, and all members will give a New Year’s bow to the elders of the family after completing the ancestral memorial rites.
 The bow is different for men and women, but both must pay important attention to their gongsu (hand position).
 For men, the hands are held lightly in front of the body with the left hand over their right; for women, the right hand is over the left.

 For the female version of the New Year’s bow, the hands, still held in the gongsu position, are lifted up to one’s forehead, while turning one’s head down to look at their feet.
 The hands will be held at this position throughout the bow until returning to the first standing position.
 At this point, the woman lowers her body slowly and kneels, starting with the left knee and then the right.
 From here, she sits down fully and then bends forward at the waist to about a 45 degree angle for three seconds.
 From here, simply reverse the process, sitting up straight, kneeling, standing on the right foot and then the left, before returning both hands to the gongsu position.

-For the male version of the New Year’s bow, the hands held in the gongsu position are lifted up and out in a round motion to one’s eyes before being dropped down to the floor.
+For the male version of the New Year’s bow, the hands held in the gongsu position are lifted up and out in a round motion to shoulder-height before being dropped down to the floor.
 Men also start kneeling with the left knee and then the right before sitting down.
 While women only have to bend slightly, men must bow further, lowering their backs to create a flat line.
 Their elbows should be placed on the floor and their forehead should hover slightly over their hands on the ground.
 If done properly, there will be a straight, flat line from the top of the head to the buttocks.
 After holding this position for three seconds, lift the elbows from the ground and sit straight up, place the right foot on the ground and use the hands in the gongsu position to push off from the right knee.
 After standing, lift one’s hands to their eyes before returning to the original gongsu position.

-* This column was last updated in January 2019, and therefore information may differ from what is presented here.
+* This column was last updated in January 2022, and therefore information may differ from what is presented here.
 We advise you to confirm details before visiting.